lucy-gelderloos/data-structures-and-algorithms/java/datastructures/README.md

 - Constructor
   - *Queue* creates a new queue with a null front and rear
 - Methods
   - *enqueue(int value)* creates a node whose value is the provided value and inserts it at the rear of the queue.
+Efficiency: O(1)
   - *dequeue()* removes the front node of the queue and returns its value.
 Throws an exception if the queue is empty.
+Efficiency: O(1)
   - *peek()* returns the value of the front node of the queue without modifying the queue.
 Throws an exception if the queue is empty.
+Efficiency: O(1)
   - *isEmpty()* returns `true` if the queue is empty and `false` if it is not.
+Efficiency: O(1)

 ##### Testing